elimbaum/elimbaum.github.io/_posts/2024-05-11-fire-computer.md

 title: "fire computer"
 ---

-Steve Mould put out [a video][1] a weeks back describing a neat effect: vaporized lighter fluid in a perfectly-sized channel allows a flame to travel down the channel, almost like an electrical pulse.
+Steve Mould put out [a video][1] a few weeks back describing a neat effect: vaporized lighter fluid in a perfectly-sized channel allows a flame to travel down the channel, almost like an electrical pulse.

 ![still from steve's video](/assets/img/fire/steve.png){: width="50%"}

-In the comments, Steve said he didn't think you could use this to build logic `gates, and therefore probably no fire computer.
+In the comments, Steve said he didn't think you could use this to build logic gates, and therefore probably no fire computer.
 But I think we *can* build logic gates, and thus yes fire computer.
 Another commenter referenced the [Wireworld Computer][2], which, while having slightly different cellular-automata rules, served as good inspiration.

 # the rules of fire